davetron5000/ruby-style/usage.md

 That's it!

 It reads from the files in `guide` and `etc` to generate the guide.
 Any `.yml` or `.yaml` file in `guide` will get picked up.
-The orderingn will be somewhat random, so the file `etc/order.yaml` is used to control the order in which files are rendered.
+The ordering will be somewhat random, so the file `etc/order.yaml` is used to control the order in which files are rendered.
 It should be pretty obvious what the format is.

 So, you can easily add your own, tweak what's there, etc.